CodeAndHammer/ligaro/src/pages/bio.md

 # Timothy

-✊ For liberation, not domination 🌱 for people and planet 🍉🇵🇸
+✊ For liberation, not domination 🌱 people and planet first 🍉🇵🇸

 ## Links